 There has been some exciting developments regarding theme park attractions; notably Disney’s acquisition of the Star Wars franchise.
 Rumors are rampant that there will be a major expansion devoted to Star Wars in Disney’s Hollywood Studios.
 Meanwhile Universal Studios is celebrating their latest sci-fi attraction, Transformers The Ride–3D.

-It may be thrilling to contemplate tomorrow’s attractions, but many memorable rides have stood the test of t10000time despite featuring outdated technology.
+It may be thrilling to contemplate tomorrow’s attractions, but many memorable rides have stood the test of time despite featuring outdated technology.
 What made them classics were how well they were executed or captured the mood of a film or TV show.
 This list celebrates past and current rides and attractions that fire up the imagination.

 Please note, rollercoaster rides were left off the list because frankly, theming most rollercoaster rides are a waste.
 When riding those vomit rides, riders are zipping by so fast and hard on the tracks that no one can properly view or admire the rides’ sci-fi trappings.